teemuvaal/rp-dashboard/README.md

 Adventure Hub is a web app for DMs and players to create and share their adventures.

+Built with:

+- Next.js 14
+- Supabase (auth, db, storage)
+- TailwindCSS (styling)
+- AI SDK
+- Shadcn UI (components)
+- OpenAI (AI text)
+- Replicate (AI image)
+- ElevenLabs (AI voice)
+- Resend (email)
+- PostHog (analytics)

 ## Notes

 This is about building a functioning product with a focus on AI tools and realtime collaboration.
-Migration to Next.js 15 / React 19 is currently difficult due to the use of Supabase Auth Helpers ReactQuill no working with React 19.
+Migration to Next.js 15 / React 19 is currently difficult due to the use of Supabase Auth Helpers, but hopefully soon ok.

+App has basic support for subscriptions and tiers of subscriptions to control access to features.
+Before launch, need to implement proper access control to features based on owner and subscription tier.
+First version of visual summary is complete, but needs to be cleaned up and optimized.

 Need to do prover provider for user to avoid refetching user id on some pages.

-Need to fix the AI cleanup note function.

 ## Tech Stack